 Welcoming customers with its warm and mellow ambience, the homeliness of this café proves ever so comforting.
 Fairy lights adorn the worktops, artwork drape the walls and tea pots are scattered around for you know… that British touch.

 As well as cosiness and treats of freshly-baked goodies, La Ola Fresca hits top spot for the social scene too.
-On Thursdays, it becomes home to an English language learning club.
+On Thursdays, it sometimes becomes home to an English language learning club.
 Here, you can expect to meet native Brits, Spaniards and other individuals across the globe!
 There’s no better place to meet your new social circle after touching down on Valencian soil.

 I was very lucky to meet and talk with owner of ‘La Ola Fresca’, Helen Westwater.
 After seeing what she had created, I was eager to ask a few things.